 I recommend using Canva to make your pins because the entire process is quite simple.
 For example

-I could duplicate my own base template 2 more times and then change the text to create 2 other pins.
+What I could have done is duplicate my own base template 2 more times and then change the text to create 2 other pins.
 Which makes things much simple.

 Other things I could have improve on this pin were, using a darker image (white text will stand out more), maybe a less cluttered background.